I want to get engaged. What do I do about the ring? Help!

 Clarity – Clarity refers to the type and position of the inclusions inside the diamond.
 A trained professional using a 10x loupe can identify the inclusions inside of the diamond.
 Your GIA lab report will contain a “plot” or a map of the inside of the stone.
 Since you won’t be carrying a loupe every day it’s really just important to select a diamond that is “eye clean” meaning that you can’t see any inclusions with your naked eye.

 Carat Weight – Carat is the unit by which a diamond is weighed.
-One carat is defined as 200 milligrams (0.2g) .
-With everything else being equal diamond prices increase by weight, but diamonds of the same weight can have different values and prices based on the other Cs.
+One carat is defined as 200 milligrams.
+With everything else being equal diamond prices increase by weight, but diamonds of the same weight can have different values and prices based on their other Cs.

 Insider tips to consider: You obviously want the biggest and best diamond for your budget.
 It’s important to think about the factors at hand and make a judgment.
 You can’t get something for nothing so think to yourself, like your relationship, sometimes you have to compromise.
-Maybe you can pick a lower clarity in favor of a higher color?
-Maybe you can sacrifice a lower color for a larger ct weight stone to fit your budget?
+If budget is a concern, maybe you can pick a lower clarity in favor of a higher color?
+Maybe you can sacrifice a lower color for a larger ct weight?
 It comes down to what the important factors are for you.
 (I will personally sacrifice clarity for a higher color any day.
 As long as the stone is 100% eye clean.)
-Discuss the options with your jeweler and always see the diamond in person for yourself.
+I am available to discuss your options and offer the perfect combination of factors for your diamond.